 Approve revised or added Goals of the Chesapeake Bay Watershed Agreement and significant changes to outcomes.

-Exert leadership to marshal public support for the Bay effort.
+Provide leadership to engender public support for the Bay effort.

 Provide public accountability on progress toward goal achievement under the new Agreement.

 Report on progress to the public annually using clear measurable objectives.